 This section includes a good number of early European metal planes from the 16th through 18th century, including both small block-type and instrument makers planes as well as mitre planes.
 Some 19th and 20th century instrument planes are also included as there was and is a link between them and the much older planes.
 A limited number of these early Continental planes survive, and a commensurately small number of photos of these planes exist.
 A notable portion of examples that remain extant are represented here.
 Because of this scarcity, I have used this webpage as a repository of images for these rare artifacts.
 I have include sources of the photographs where possible.
 Hopefully, this page will serve as a resource for those that are interested in this specialized subject.

-In William Louis Goodman’s seminal history book on antique tools, “The History of Woodworking Tools” (1964), Goodman estimated that the early “shoe-shaped” block plane, or Vergratthobel, in German, originated in the late Medieval Period.
-The word was derived from the German word ‘Vergratten,’ which means to fit together; for example, to join the edges of a picture frame.
+In William Louis Goodman’s seminal history book on antique tools, “The History of Woodworking Tools” (1964), Goodman observed that the early “shoe-shaped” block plane, or Vergatthobel, in German, originated in the late Medieval Period.
+The word was derived from the Middle High German word ‘Vergatten,’ which means to fit together; for example, to join the edges of a picture frame.
 These were not all block planes in the sense that we know block planes today because most of them (but not all) were set up with the cutting iron bevel down.

 A key to determining a bevel up or down position, is examples where the opposite end of the iron was bent into a curve or scroll: when bent, they were invariably bent down, providing a curved contact point for the craftperson’s hand.
 Other indicators include evaluating the final cutting angle (angle of cutting iron + angle of bevel on bevel up planes) When there is a steep cutter angle, and the iron is bevel up, in some cases, the functional cutting angle approaches scraper territory in these short 4″ planes.
 In those planes, the iron was probably originally intended to be bevel down instead.